Autonomy-Supportive Tip #2: Create a Sense of Belonging

 Tip #2.
 Provide each child with a sense of belonging.
 Be on your child's team.
-Everyone pulling in the same direction towards shared goals.
+Help everyone pull in the same direction towards shared goals.

 A family is like a soccer team.
 There's a coach.
 There are players.
 Each player has a different role on the team.

-When the coach helps each member of the team understand their role, supports each player to play their very best, and everyone shares the same goals, being on the soccer team is a wonderful experience!
+When the coach helps each member of the team understand their role and supports each player to play their very best, and everyone shares the same goals, being on the soccer team is a wonderful experience!

-If the coach sets up an environment where only the coach's goals matter, the coach tells everyone on the team what to do even if they don't want to do that job, the coach won't listen & doesn't make the game fun...
-Well, the team is going to fall apart pretty quickly.
+If the coach sets up an environment where only the coach's goals matter, puts players on the team in positions they don't enjoy, and won't listen to the players' input, then the game will not be fun to play.
+The team is going to fall apart pretty quickly.

 Effective coaches know their players.
 They know their strengths and what brings out each player's best.
 They know what motivates each player and what causes them to under perform.
 Good coaches know how to make practice challenging and positive learning experiences.
 Successful coaches know how to keep their players engaged, even when the work is hard or frustrating.
 When mistakes are made, inspiring coaches keep everyone on the team feeling great and wanting to come back to practice again each day.
 It's the coach's work to motivate the players to want to excel; not dominate by using fear, threats or punishments.
 Coaches who motivate the players to intrinsically want to do their best for their team get amazing results from their team members.